 Where is Lake Louise, Canada?

-Key Lake Louise Locations
+Key Lake Louise Locations to Know

-Visitors to Lake Louise need to be aware the term, “Lake Louise” can refer to many different locations in the area.
+Visitors should know that ‘Lake Louise’ can refer to several different places in the area.
 Locals (like us) can generally figure it out based on context, but it can get quite confusing for people visiting Lake Louise for the first time.
 To help you follow along, here are the key locations in Lake Louise:

 1. The Lake Louise Area

-The title of this article is “How to Get to Lake Louise, Canada”.
-In this context, we are describing the entire Lake Louise area, which includes the stunning turquoise lake itself, the village and the ski resort.
+In this guide, ‘Lake Louise’ refers to the entire Lake Louise area, including the lake itself, the village and the ski resort.
 In order to effectively plan your trip to Lake Louise, you’ll need to understand the various locations within this tourist hotspot.
+When we are speaking of a specific location within Lake Louise, we will be as specific as possible.

-2. Lake Louise (the actual lake)
+2. Lake Louise Lakeshore

 3. Lake Louise Village

-Located about one minute south of the TransCanada Highway, the Lake Louise Village is a small community of shops, restaurants, hotels, gas stations and some housing (mostly for area employees).
+Located about one minute south of the Trans-Canada Highway, the Lake Louise Village is a small community of shops, restaurants, hotels, gas stations and some housing (mostly for area employees).
 Lake Louise Village is home to Samson Mall, which is an important location for services offering transportation in the area.

-4. Lake Louise Ski Resort
+4. Lake Louise Ski Resort and Park and Ride

-Located north of the TransCanada Highway, the Lake Louise Ski Resort is one of the Ski Big 3 winter ski resorts within Banff National Park.
-During the summer months, the Lake Louise Ski Resort is home to the Lake Louise Sightseeing Gondola and the Parks Canada shuttle system.
+Located north of the Trans-Canada Highway, the Lake Louise Ski Resort is one of the Ski Big 3 winter ski resorts within Banff National Park.

 5. The Fairmont Chateau Lake Louise

 An original CPR railway hotel, the luxury 5-star Fairmont Chateau Lake Louise is the only hotel on the lakeshore.
-If the Fairmont is a bit out of your price range, don’t worry as there are many excellent Lake Louise hotels for every price range.

 See if the Fairmont is right for you in our complete review of the Chateau Lake Louise.